culturing/thoughts/Thoughts/2023-10 Pursuing Justice.md

 - Science damages the inner world.
 We must never forgive it.
 - Hegel was aware of this problem, but his philosophy was twisted into a more heinous objectivism.
 As if Spirit could be known objectively!
-- Hegel at least ralized that Spirit is not confined to the objective world, the outer world.
+- Hegel at least realized that Spirit is not confined to the objective world, the outer world.
 - The inner world remains more important for him.
 - But the outer world remains important for us too, and the two must be distinguished.